MikeMihailov/OctoPrint-FilamentNFC/README.md

 ## Configuration

 1. If you can't see the FilamentNFC tab on the sidebar, please open the log and go to 'Setup' section of Readme
 2. If you see in the FilamentNFC tab "Status: RC522 communication ERROR!", please check connection in 'Wiring' section of Readme
 3. If you see in the FilamentNFC tab "Status: Online" - go next
-2. Put the nfc tag on your spool and install it in to the printer
+2. Put the nfc tag on your spool and install it into the printer
 3. Go FilamentNFC settings
 4. Change your local currency symbol (just copy/paste)
-5. Turn the spool so that you combine the tag is facing the RC522 ("Tag: No tag" turn into "Tag detected")
+5. Turn the spool so that you combine the tag facing the RC522 ("Tag: No tag" turn into "Tag detected")
 6. Press "Stop scanning"
 7. Put filament data in to the fields
 8. Press "Write"